Yeh Rastey Hain Pyar Ke

 Yeh Rastey Hain Pyar Ke (lit.
-'These are the paths of love') is a 1963 Hindi film starring Sunil Dutt and Leela Naidu in the lead roles.
+'These are the paths of love') is a 1963 Hindi crime drama film starring Sunil Dutt and Leela Naidu in the lead roles.
 This film was Sunil Dutt's debut production, directed by R.K.
 Nayyar, with music composed by Ravi.
+Dutt's favourite writer Aghajani Kashmiri scripted Yeh Rastey.. which is based on the sensational K.M.
+Nanavati adultery and murder case in Mumbai.
+The film was said to be a thinly-disguised version of the famous Nanavati case where an upright naval captain, Capt.
+Nanavati, shot dead the lover of his wife.
+The film was said to be ahead of its times and too bold but did well at the box office.

+The 1973 film Achanak is also based on the same case.
+The Akshay Kumar-starrer 2016 film Rustom is based on the same case as well.

 Plot

-Anil Sahni (Sunil Dutt) is a pilot who married Neena (Leela Naidu) against his father's wishes.
-When Anil was away on a trip, Neena and Ashok (Rehman) come close and have an affair.
+Anil Sahni is a airforce pilot who married Neena against his father's wishes.
+When Anil was away on a trip, Neena and Ashok become close and have an affair.
 Anil returns and is furious to find out about the affair.
 He confronts Ashok, who is killed in an ensuing scuffle.
 Anil is tried for murder in court, with defence and prosecution lawyers fighting it out.